Did you know that you can make your purchase of a home contingent on receiving answers to questions as well as getting

 Other types of contingencies are more uncommon, however, and may be disputed.
 For example, the seller may wish to condition the sale of the home on his success in finding another home to buy for himself.
 If you are in a hurry, you may want to contest this contingency or place a limit on how long you will delay the closing of sale in order for the seller to find another house.

-What follows is a list of common contingencies that can be found in most home purchase agreements.
+What follows is a list of common contingencies to consider before you buy a home:

 Almost all home sale contracts will be contingent upon you, the buyer, being able to secure a loan or other source of financing with which to purchase the house.
 This contingency may place a time period between signing and closing in which the buyer must secure this funding.
 If you are able to pay cash up front for the sale of the home, then you will be able to omit this contingency.

 However, this is not to say that you, the buyer, have no choice in what type of financing to accept.
 You can demand that the contract is contingent upon you getting a loan of a rate of a certain amount or below, or the sale will not go through.